Cooking in The Keys

 Instructions

-• Adjust oven rack to middle position and heat oven to 400 degrees.
+• Adjust oven rack to middle position and heat oven to 400°F or 204°C.

 • Place whole peppers on a parchment-lined baking sheet and roast in the oven for 40 to 50 minutes, turning every 15 minutes or so.
 The skins will be wrinkled and charred when finished.

 • Place peppers and their juices in a bowl and cover tightly with plastic wrap for 10 minutes or until cool enough to handle.
 Remove the plastic wrap and peel the skin off the peppers.
-Cut away the stems, membranes, and seeds.
+Cut away the stems, membranes, and seeds and rinse.
 Spread peppers flat on a cutting board and slice into strips.

-• If you are not ready to use them, place the peppers in a jar with a tight-fitting lid with a few tablespoons of extra virgin olive oil and refrigerate up to a week.
+• If you are not ready to use them, place the peppers in a jar with a tight-fitting lid with a few tablespoons of extra virgin olive oil and refrigerate for up to 2 weeks.

 Notes